 On May 16, 2022, the Ohio Companies filed their application for determination of the existence of SEET under ESP IV for calendar year 2021, which demonstrated that each of the individual Ohio Companies did not have significantly excessive earnings.
-This matter remains pending before the PUCO.
+This matter remains On May 15, 2023, the Ohio Companies filed their application for determination of the existence of SEET under ESP IV for calendar year 2022, which demonstrated that each of the individual Ohio Companies did not have significantly excessive earnings.
+On May 15, 2024, the Ohio Companies filed their application for determination of the existence of SEET under ESP IV for calendar year 2023, which demonstrated that each of the individual Ohio Companies did not have significantly excessive earnings.
+These matters remain pending before the PUCO.

 On July 15, 2022, the Ohio Companies filed an application with the PUCO for approval of phase two of their distribution grid modernization plan that would, among other things, provide for the installation of an additional 700 thousand smart meters, distribution automation equipment on approximately 240 distribution circuits, voltage regulating equipment on approximately 220 distribution circuits, and other investments and pilot programs in related technologies designed to provide enhanced customer benefits.
 The Ohio Companies propose that phase two will be implemented over a four-year budget period with estimated capital investments of approximately \$626 million and operations and maintenance expenses of approximately \$144 million over the deployment period.
 Under the proposal, costs of phase two of the grid modernization plan would be recovered through the Ohio Companies' AMI rider, pursuant to the terms and conditions approved in ESP IV.
 On April 12, 2024, the Ohio Companies and certain of the parties filed a stipulation that modified the Ohio Companies' application for phase two of its grid modernization plan.
 The stipulation, which is subject to PUCO approval, provides for the deployment of smart meters to the balance of the Ohio Companies' customers or approximately 1.4 million meters.
 Phase two of the distribution grid modernization plan, as modified by the stipulation would be completed over a four-year budget period with estimated capital investments of approximately \$421 million.
-On April 16, 2024, the PUCO scheduled the stipulation hearing for June 5, 2024.
+On April 16, 2024 April 15, 2024, the Ohio Companies filed a motion to consolidate their phase two distribution grid modernization plan proceeding with three audit proceedings pending before the PUCO, scheduled the stipulation hearing for which was granted on May 23, 2024.
+Evidentiary hearings began on June 5, 2024 and concluded on July 2, 2024.